 Providing end-to-end file non-repudiation requires using a secure file transfer server that can perform all of the following activities:

 The cryptographically valid SHA1 and MD5 algorithms are widely used to do file integrity checking.
 SHA1 is the stronger of these, and is approved for file integrity checking under US Federal Information Processing Standard FIPS 140-2.
-MOVEit secure file transfer server and the MOVEit Automation managed file transfer automation server each have built-in FIPS 140-2 validated cryptographic modules that include the SHA1 and MD5 algorithms, which they use for file integrity checking.
+MOVEit secure file transfer server and MOVEit Automation MFT automation server each have built-in FIPS 140-2 validated cryptographic modules that include the SHA1 and MD5 algorithms, which they use for file integrity checking.